sadrasabouri/sadrasabouri.github.io/_pages/about.md

 **Open Source Enthusiast 🌐**

-When the clock strikes "free time," I become an open-source developer!
+In my "free time," I become an open-source developer!
 I'm an advocate for collaboration and shared knowledge, which is why I'm always contributing to open-source projects.
-You'll find my coding escapades on my GitHub profile, where I join forces with tech-savvy allies to create and improve open-source software.
-We also strated a opensource software development group called ["OpenSciLab"](https://openscilab.com/) to better focus and measure our contributions to the open-source community.
+You'll find more about my open-source activities on my GitHub profile, where I join forces with tech-savvy allies to create and improve open-source software.
+We also strated a opensource software development group called [OpenSciLab](https://openscilab.com/) to better focus and measure our contributions to the open-source community.